gihanmarasingha/autogradinglean/README.md

     output_cols = ["Forename", "Surname", "Email Address"]

     [assignment_types]
-    default = "autograding.lean.GitHubAssignmentLean"
+    default = "autogradinglean.lean3.assignment.GitHubAssignmentLean3"
     assignment123123 = "my_module.PythonGrading"
     assignment536214 = "my_module.MathlabGrading"

+#### Classroom data

 * `classroom_id` is the identifier of the classroom, as returned by GitHubClassroomManager.
 * `classroom_roster_csv` is the name of the csv file containing the GitHub Classroom roster for this classroom.
-At present, there is no API for downloading this file.
+At present, GitHub presents no API for downloading this file.
 You must download it manually from GitHub Classroom.
   The filename can include a path, relative to the classroom directory root.

+#### Candidate file

 * `filename` is the name of a csv file containing information about your students, extracted from your student record system.
 There is no required format to this file except that it must contain a column that corresponds to the student identifiers of the GitHub Classroom roster.
 As with the `classroom_roster_csv`, the filename can include a